Trial of Clay Shaw: Later findings, and CIA revelations

 the same Civil Air Patrol (CAP) unit during the same period of time."
 Committee investigators found six witnesses who said that Oswald had been present at CAP meetings headed by David Ferrie.

-In 1979, the House Select Committee on Assassinations stated in its Final Report that the Committee was "inclined to believe that Oswald was in Clinton, Louisiana in late August, [or] early September 1963, and that he was in the company of David Ferrie, if not Clay Shaw," and that witnesses in Clinton, Louisiana "established an association of an undetermined nature between Ferrie, Shaw and Oswald less than three months before the assassination".
+In 1979, the HSCA wrote in its Final Report that the Committee was "inclined to believe that Oswald was in Clinton, Louisiana in late August, [or] early September 1963, and that he was in the company of David Ferrie, if not Clay Shaw," and that witnesses in Clinton, Louisiana "established an association of an undetermined nature between Ferrie, Shaw and Oswald less than three months before the assassination".

 David Ferrie (second from left) with Lee Harvey Oswald (far right) in the New Orleans Civil Air Patrol in 1955.
 This photo showing Ferrie and Oswald together only became public after the trial was over.

 In 1993, the PBS television program Frontline obtained a group photograph, taken eight years before the assassination, that showed Oswald and Ferrie at a cookout with other Civil Air Patrol cadets.
 Frontline executive producer Michael Sullivan said, "one should be cautious in ascribing its meaning.
 The photograph does give much support to the eyewitnesses who say they saw Ferrie and Oswald together in the CAP, and it makes Ferrie's denials that he ever knew Oswald less credible.
 But it does not prove that the two men were with each other in 1963, nor that they were involved in a conspiracy to kill the president."

 In a 1992 interview, Edward Haggerty, who was the judge at the Clay Shaw trial, stated: "I believe he [Shaw] was lying to the jury.
 Of course, the jury probably believed him.
 But I think Shaw put a good con job on the jury."

 In On the Trail of the Assassins, Garrison states that Shaw had an "extensive international role as an employee of the CIA."
 In the September 1969 issue of Penthouse, Shaw denied that he had had any connection with the CIA.